 But the most important thing to remember is that you can do whatever you want if you care about your film and you put 100% effort into it.

 Sonny's film will now be showcased to over 300,000 film club members online and all of our Film of the Month films are now on the Into Film YouTube channel, and he has also secured a £100 Amazon voucher to help further develop his future films.
 Think you could win Film of the Month?
 Find out more about how you can enter our ongoing Film of the Month competition.

 If you've been inspired by Alan Turing then make sure to check out the following films:

-Benedict Cumberbatch stars as pioneering mathematician and codebreaker Alan Turing, who was highly influential, but persecuted for being gay.
+Biopic of pioneering mathematician and codebreaker Alan Turing - a man who helped win World War 2 but found himself persecuted for being gay.

 A resource to support young people to explore LGBT History Month themes of Citizenship, PSHE and the Law.

 A film guide that looks at The Imitation Game (2014), exploring its key topics and themes through informal discussion.